sazr/crowdsource-housing-reform/README.md

 - Provide rental stability and housing stability
 - Reduce the time and effort required to secure a rental
 - Address "Too poor to buy a house, too rich to rent"
+- Disincentivise housing as an investment.
+It should COST money to sit on an asset and do nothing with it.

 #### Aconymns